 It is important to remember that your child custody determination will influence your child support order.
-Ohio family law upholds that both parents must contribute to raising their children.
+State family law may uphold that both parents must contribute to raising their children.
 If one parent assumes greater custody rights than the other, and the children spend the majority of their time with one parent, the other parent will likely pay child support to the custodial parent.

 Life is unpredictable, and you may be faced with an unexpected situation that renders your current child custody order untenable.
-If you need to make a change of any kind to your child custody order, Woodford Sathappan McGee can help.
-The modification process in the Ohio family court system allows you to make changes to your child custody order with a motion.
+If you need to make a change of any kind to your child custody order, our child custody lawyers can help.
+The modification process in the family court system may allow you to make changes to your child custody order with a motion.
 Once you recognize that a change is necessary, we can help you draft your motion for modification and submit it to the court.
 If a judge determines the change is in the children’s best interest, they will alter your child custody order accordingly.

 It is also possible for modification proceedings to occur when one parent wishes to relocate with their children.
 Additionally, modifications may be necessary if a parent has repeatedly failed to uphold their responsibilities under a child custody order.
 If you encounter any situation like this, Woodford Sathappan McGee can assist you in addressing it through the appropriate legal channels.

 Child custody determination may be one of the most difficult situations you ever face.
 Fortunately, you can face your child custody proceedings with greater confidence by choosing Woodford Sathappan McGee to represent you.
-For more information about Ohio child custody laws or to learn how our team can fight for you, contact us today and schedule your consultation with a women’s child custody lawyer you can trust.
+For more information about state child custody laws or to learn how your team can fight for you, contact us today and schedule your consultation with a woman focused child custody lawyer you can trust.